batumibiz/opencart-lts/README.md

 ## About
-This project is a collection of improvements and fixes, based on [OpenCart 4.1.0.3].
+This project is a collection of improvements and fixes, based on [OpenCart 4.1.0.3] and includes all important fixes and improvements from version [OpenCart 4.1.0.4].
 The [CHANGELOG] file contains a comprehensive list of all modifications, including direct links to original sources, pull requests, and issue reports.

 ### Why this repository exists
 To provide a stable, production-ready environment by backporting essential fixes while strictly avoiding the breaking changes found in the official development branches.
-This ensures a robust, production-ready core that remains a drop-in replacement for any 4.1.0.3-compatible environment.
+This ensures a robust, production-ready core that remains a drop-in replacement for any 4.1.0.3 - 4.1.0.4-compatible environment.

 ## Compatibility Guarantee
 This project are strictly developed to maintain **full backward compatibility with [OpenCart 4.1.0.3]**.